As one of the key components of the fourth industrial revolution, robotics is set to disrupt many industries across the world.

 - 7 Top Robotics Stocks

-While automation can be defined as the process of using technology to carry out specific tasks, not all robots are designed for automation.
-However, most robots — especially the ones used in industries — are designed for the process of automation.
+Automation is the process of using technology to carry out specific tasks, and not all robots are designed for automation.
+That said, most robots are, especially those with industrial uses.

-As Junji Tsuda, president of the International Federation of Robotics (IFR) puts it, “robots evolve with many cutting edge technologies.”
+As Junji Tsuda, president of the International Federation of Robotics (IFR) has put it, “Robots evolve with many cutting edge technologies.”
 He added, “Industrial robots are a crucial part of the progress of manufacturing industry.”

-In particular, the automotive industry has emerged as the largest sector to use industrial robots as it has been said the manufacturing of cars have become more complex in recent years.
-IFR noted that various manufacturers have embraced automated solutions using robots to finish “substantial portions” of manufacturing.
+The automotive industry is the largest sector to use industrial robots, as the manufacturing of cars has become more complex in recent years.
+IFR notes that various manufacturers have embraced automated solutions and are using robots to finish “substantial portions” of manufacturing.

-The electronics/electrical and metals industries are the other largest users of these industrial robots.
+The electronics and metals industries are the other largest users of these autonomous robots.

-Although industrial robots represent one dimension of this vertical, robotics as as a whole includes a number of other branches, including: unmanned aerial vehicles, autonomous cars (or self-driving cars), surgical robots and nanorobotics.
+Industrial robotics represents one dimension of this vertical, but the space as a whole includes a number of other branches, including: unmanned aerial vehicles, autonomous cars (or self-driving cars), surgical robots and nanorobotics.

-Unmanned aerial vehicles — or drones as it’s commonly called — is a field covering aerial robotics with its initial use being military-related, while commercial applications have become increasingly popular.
-As CB Insights notes, applications of drones involve several sectors from military to gaming, and from fighting wars to forecasting weather.
+Unmanned aerial vehicles — or drones more commonly — is a field covering aerial robotics.
+While initial uses were related to the military, commercial applications have become increasingly popular.

-Autonomous cars, or self-driving cars, are capable of detecting the surroundings with little or no human input.
-While the potential benefits of these autonomous vehicles includes increased mobility and reduced costs, their problems rely on legal framework and its capabilities, such as the safety of passengers.
+Autonomous cars, or self-driving cars, are capable of detecting their surroundings with little or no human input.
+The potential benefits of autonomous vehicles include increased mobility and reduced costs, but they have problems related to legal framework and safety.

-Additionally, there are robots which are formed as a subset of robotics and AI that are capable of performing complex tasks while also providing companionship and entertainment.
+Additionally, there are humanoid robots that are capable of performing complex tasks while providing companionship and entertainment.

-Sophia, the AI robot developed by Hanson Robotics, is a prime example of AI and robotics coming together to form a human-like robot.
+Sophia, an AI robot developed by Hanson Robotics, is a prime example of machine learning and robotics coming together to form a human-like robot.
 Sophia was granted Saudi Arabian citizenship and has made numerous public appearances across the globe.

-In January 2019, the 2019 World Economic Forum (WEF) conference was held in Davos, Switzerland, where over 100 government and business leaders attended.
-The WEF conference had an overall theme of “Globalization 4.0: Shaping a Global Architecture in the Age of the Fourth Industrial Revolution.”
+The 2019 World Economic Forum (WEF), held in Davos, Switzerland, with over 100 government and business leaders in attendance, had an overall focus on “Globalization 4.0: Shaping a Global Architecture in the Age of the Fourth Industrial Revolution.”

-Klaus Schwab, executive chairman of the WEF said at the opening ceremony that the Globalization 4.0 has to be more human centred.
+Klaus Schwab, executive chairman of the WEF, said at the opening ceremony that Globalization 4.0 has to be more human centred.